rkt/rkt/app-container/SPEC.md

 3. The **[App Container Image Discovery](#app-container-image-discovery)** defines: how to take a name like example.com/reduce-worker-1.0.0 and translate that into a downloadable image.

-## Glossary of Terms

-* **App** a single process that is executed inside of its own root filesystem as part of the app container.

-* **App Container** a group of "app" processes running inside of a shared set of namespaces and a cgroup.

-* **Fileset** a named set of files that can be used to back the root filesystem of an app or mounted by the container as a volume.

-* **Fileset Discovery** a process using app names as URL prefixes to find the Fileset images that need to be downloaded to assemble a copy of the fileset.

 ## Example Use Case